ropensci/rfema/README.md

 TODO: add more examples here.

-Example: Return the first 100 NFIP claims that for Autauga County, AL that happened between 2010 and 2020.
+Example: Return the first 100 NFIP claims for Autauga County, AL that happened between 2010 and 2020.

 ``` r
 df <- openFema(data_set = "fimaNfipClaims",